deckhouse/virtualization/docs/FAQ.md

    ```

 {{< alert level="info" >}}
 The `<(...)` construct is necessary because Ansible expects a file or script as the source of the host list.
-Simply specifying the command in quotes will not work — Ansible will try to execute the string as a script.
+Simply specifying the command in quotes won't work, because Ansible tries to execute the string as a script.
 The `<(...)` construct passes the command output as a file that Ansible can read.
 {{< /alert >}}

 1. Or save the inventory to a file and run the check: